-The issuance of the Series B Bonds and their purchase by the Underwriters are subject to the approval of legality by Nixon Peabody LLP, New York, New York, Bond Counsel, and certain other conditions.
-Sidley Austin LLP, New York, New York will pass upon certain legal matters for the Underwriters, and Cancio Covas & Santiago, LLP, San Juan, Puerto Rico, will pass upon certain legal matters (including certain tax matters) for the Authority.
+The issuance of the Series A Bonds and their purchase by the Underwriters are subject to the approval of legality by Nixon Peabody LLP, New York, New York, Bond Counsel, and certain other conditions.
+Sidley Austin LLP, New York, New York will pass upon certain legal matters for the Underwriters, and Cancio Covas & Santiago, LLP, San Juan, Puerto Rico, will pass upon certain legal matters for the Authority.